Nonparametric modal regression: Confidence sets

 Our uniform confidence set is then

 In practice, there are many possible flavors of the bootstrap that are applicable here.
 This includes the ordinary (nonparametric) bootstrap, the smoothed bootstrap and the residual bootstrap.
-See Figure \ref{Fig::conf} for an example with the ordinary bootstrap.
+See Figure~\ref{Figconf} for an example with the ordinary bootstrap.

 We focus on the asymptotic coverage of uniform confidence sets built with the ordinary bootstrap.
-We consider coverage of the smoothed regression mode set \smash{$\tilde{M}(x)$} (to avoid issues of bias), and we employ tools developed in \cite{chernozhukov2014anti,chernozhukov2014gaussian,Chen2014ridge}.
+We consider coverage of the smoothed regression mode set {$\tilde{M}(x)$} (to avoid issues of bias), and we employ tools developed in \citet{Chen2014ridge}, Chernozhukov, Chetverikov and Kato (\citeyear{chernozhukov2014anti,chernozhukov2014gaussian}).

 Consider a function space $\mathcal{F}$ defined as

 and let $\mathbb{B}$ be a Gaussian process defined on $\mathcal{F}$ such that

 for all $f_1,f_2\in\mathcal{F}$.